ecadlabs/signatory/docs/gcp_kms.md

 ## **Application Access:**

 Providing Signatory with the permissions to access GCP KMS will differ depending on whether or not Signatory is running inside or outside of GCP.
-One thing that each method has in common is the creation of a Service Account:
+One thing that each method has in common is creation of the IAM Service Account:

 * Select `IAM & ADMIN` from the menu and select `Service accounts`.
 Create a new service account or use an existing one with all the above permissions (Get, Sign & Import) granted.